Registered Nurse Visa Sponsorship Jobs in New York

 Which companies sponsor visas for registered nurses in New York?

 New York's largest health systems are the most consistent sponsors.
-Northwell Health, NewYork-Presbyterian, Mount Sinai Health System, Montefiore Medical Center, and NYC Health + Hospitals have all sponsored registered nurses for H-1B and EB-3 visas in recent years.
+Northwell Health, NewYork-Presbyterian, Mount Sinai Health System, Montefiore Medical Center, and NYC Health + Hospitals have all sponsored registered nurses for H-1B visa and EB-3 visas in recent years.
 Staffing agencies that place nurses in New York hospital systems also frequently appear in Department of Labor disclosure data as petition sponsors.

 Which visa types are most common for registered nurse roles in New York?

 The EB-3 immigrant visa is the most common pathway for internationally trained registered nurses, typically filed alongside a PERM labor certification.
 The H-1B nonimmigrant visa is also used for RN roles when the position qualifies as a specialty occupation, though this requires a qualifying degree match.
-Some nurses enter on TN status if Canadian or Mexican, and Schedule A shortage occupation designation can streamline the EB-3 process for nurses specifically.
+Some nurses enter on TN visa status if Canadian or Mexican, and Schedule A shortage occupation designation can streamline the EB-3 process for nurses specifically.

 Which cities in New York have the most registered nurse sponsorship jobs?